lukelbd/climate-benchmarks/README.md

 Fortran is the only low-level, high-performance language tested in these benchmarks.
 It may seem like an anachronism to outsiders, but there are [perfectly valid](http://moreisdifferent.com/2015/07/16/why-physicsts-still-use-fortran/) reasons scientists still prefer it.
 The most important of these is that a very powerful parallelization tool, MPI, can be used only with C++ and Fortran.
-And of these two, although it is certainly not the right tool for software engineers and object-oriented programming, Fortran is the more array-friendly and easier-to-learn language (its name, after all, is an acronym for Formula Translator).
-Also, it is generally just as fast as C++.
-Fortran is used for high-performance numerical algorithms and geophysical models.
+And of these two, although it is certainly not the right tool for software engineers and object-oriented programming, Fortran is the more array-friendly, easier-to-learn language.
+It is also generally as fast as C++.
+Fortran is used for high-performance numerical algorithms and geophysical modeling.
 <!-- -- for example, -->
 <!-- models used to predict the weather -->
 <!-- on a day-to-day basis and help us understand future climate change hazards. -->